 - Distractions that could interfere with studying (music, TV, friends, etc.)

 - “Quiet hours” when you want to catch some zzz’s or study

 - How clean the room should be, and regular cleaning times

 - When is it okay to have friends over?
 How many people can be over?

 - Rules for anything you two will share in the room (TV, fridge, microwave, etc.)

 - When do you need to lock the door?
 How long can the room be left unlocked?

 - Will the door remain open or shut when one or both of you is in the room?

-- What happens when a guy comes back to the room?
+- What happens when one brings a SO back to the room?
 Can you kick one another out?

 - Temperature – how cold/hot should the room be?
 When will windows be open?